chronakis/speed-monitor-bot/README.md

 # speed-monitor-bot #

-A set of tools to help process HERE Maps data written in node js.
+A set of tools to help process HERE Maps and google distance matrix data written in node js.
 The twitter bot was inspired by the original [speederbot](https://github.com/BerkshireCar/SpeederBot).
 It does not depend to any third party service and you can run it from your computer or your Rasberry PI or whatever device you can put node in.

-There are three tools in this project:
+There are four tools in this project:

-1. The `monitoring-bot`: This is used to collect traffic flow data for a a set of road sections in a CSV file.
+1. The `monitoring-bot`: This is used to collect traffic flow data for a set of road sections in a CSV file.
+2. The `gmonitoring-bot`: A google version that uses the distance matrix to collect journey times in a CSV file.
-2. The `speeder-bot`: A javascript bot that reports on twitter when the flow data indicate average speeds above a given limit.
+3. The `speeder-bot`: A javascript bot that reports on twitter when the flow data indicate average speeds above a given limit.
-3. The `Flow data explorer`: A web tool for identifying the road sections and previewing live data.
+4. The `Flow data explorer`: A web tool for identifying the road sections in HERE maps and previewing live data.
 It is live at [speedbot.bikesnbytes.net](https://speedbot.bikesnbytes.net/), no need to build it.
 Use this to get your configuration parameters.

 ## Quick start ###